Simultaneous measurements of nuclear spin heat capacity, temperature and relaxation in GaAs microstructures: Introduction

 In n-doped semiconductors two spin ensembles, donor-bound electron spins and the lattice nuclei spin system (NSS) are coupled via hyperfine interaction \cite{OO}.
 Their magnetic moments, interaction energies, their coupling to light, to crystal lattice vibrations, as well as to electric and magnetic fields differ dramatically.
 The resulting physics, that is best studied in n-GaAs, is quite complex.
 However, if sufficient NSS stability is reached, it may potentially offer novel applications for quantum information technologies \cite{Foletti2009,Bluhm2010,Chekhovich2013,Urbaszek2013,Stockill2016,Gangloff2019,Denning2019,Chekhovich2020,Gangloff2021}.

 In this context, precise knowledge and control of nuclear quadrupole effects in n-GaAs and GaAs-based heterostructures has attracted substantial attention.
-Indeed, in semiconductors with cubic symmetry containing isotopes with spin $I>1/2$ quadrupole interaction induced by strain splits NSS energy states ({\it cf} Fig.~\ref{fig:fig1}~(b)) and thus strongly affects NSS thermodynamics \cite{Abragam,Dzhioev2007,Maletinsky09,Chekhovich2012}.
-Nevertheless the quantitative results remain controversial \cite{Sundfors1974,Chekhovich2018,Griffiths2019,Litvyak2021}.
-This is partly due to the lack of non-destructive and non-perturbative experimental techniques, capable of probing NSS at low and zero magnetic field, where quadrupole splittings between spin levels dominate over Zeeman ones.
+Indeed, in semiconductors with cubic symmetry containing isotopes with spin $I>1/2$ quadrupole interaction induced by strain splits NSS energy states ({\it cf} Fig.~\ref{fig:fig1}~(a)) and thus strongly affects NSS thermodynamics \cite{Abragam,Dzhioev2007,Maletinsky09,Chekhovich2012}. { The effects of strain are particularly important in heterostructures, such as quantum wells \cite{Kotur2021} and quantum dots (QDs), and were extensively studied in both single QDs \cite{Chekhovich2013,Chekhovich2018} and QDs ensembles \cite{Flisinski2010}.} More recently quadrupole effects in bulk n-GaAs have been evidenced, suggesting the importance of the precise control of both strain and electric field when NSS needs to be efficiently cooled down \cite{Litvyak2021}.
+Moreover, the parameters of different isotopes determining the relation between the strain tensor elements and the resulting gradients of electric fields remain controversial \cite{Sundfors1974,Chekhovich2018,Griffiths2019,Litvyak2021}.
+This is partly due to the lack of non-destructive and non-perturbative experimental techniques, capable of probing nuclear magnetic resonances (NMR) at low and zero magnetic field, where quadrupole splittings between spin levels dominate over Zeeman ones.

+{Indeed, traditional optically detected NMR experiments addressing QD ensembles are limited to the field range given by the Hanle curve, and suffer from huge broadening due to inhomogeneity of the electric field gradient experienced by the nuclei \cite{Flisinski2010}.
+On the other hand, since pioneering experiments of Gammon et al resolving PL fine structure in individual QDs \cite{Gammon1996}, remarkable progress has been achieved in the NSS control in such structures \cite{Chekhovich2013}.
+However, in order to reach measurable splitting a relatively high magnetic field, where Zeeman effect dominates over quadrupole one, should be applied. }

-Electron spin noise spectroscopy (SNS) could be promising for this purpose.
-Indeed, it has been shown that SNS can non-destructively relay properties of nuclear environment through the statistics of electron spin interaction with the total nuclear polarization, see Fig.~\ref{fig:fig1}~(c-d) \cite{Ryzhov2015,CH11Spin2017,Glazov2015,Glazov2018}.
-SNS is based on the non-perturbative detection of the electron magnetization noise via fluctuations of the Kerr or Faraday rotation of the off-resonant laser beam polarization\cite{Zapasskii,Romer2007}.
-In order to increase sensitivity the homodyne detection scheme has been implemented \cite{Cronenberger2016,Sterin2018,Petrov2018}.
+Spin noise spectroscopy (SNS) could be promising for this purpose.
+It has been shown that electron spin noise can non-destructively relay properties of nuclear environment through the statistics of electron spin interaction with the total nuclear polarization \cite{Glazov2015,Ryzhov2015,Berski2015,CH11Spin2017,Glazov2018}.
+SNS is based on the non-perturbative detection of the spin polarization noise via fluctuations of the Kerr or Faraday rotation of the off-resonant probe beam polarization Fig.~\ref{fig:fig1}~(b)\cite{Zapasskii,Romer2007}.